vu-omegapoint/pos-api/README.md

 ### Available Scripts

 In the project directory, the following scripts are available:
+In the project directory, the following scripts are available:

 #### `npm run start`

 Use `npm run start` to run the application in production mode.
 Open [`localhost:8080`](http://localhost:8080) to view it in the browser.

+Before running this script, make sure to have the application built:

+- Use `npm run build` to compile the solution to the out dir.
+- To remove any previously compiled contents, use `npm run clean`.

 Before running this script, make sure to have the application built: